 More good news: There’s no limit on how often you can take it.

-PSA: Talk to your doc if you have a condition that prevents you from using hormonal birth control.
+PSA: Talk to a doc if you have a condition that prevents you from using hormonal birth control.
 They can offer another solution.

 Some studies suggest Plan B doesn’t work as well on folks with a body mass index (BMI) over 25.
 In fact, some research suggests that women with a BMI of 30 or higher are three times more likely to get pregnant than women with a BMI in the “normal” range (even after taking EC).

-But hey, even if your BMI is over 25, it’s still worth a shot.
-A 2016 study suggested that a double dose might make it more effective.
-Just check with your doctor first.
+A 2016 study suggested that a double dose might make it more effective for women with obesity.
+Just check with a doctor before doubling up.

 Plan B side effects are usually mild.
-You should be back to your old self in a few days.
+You should be back to your usual self in a few days.

 Common symptoms can include: